-If a Dataset for a Smart Folder specifies that content is created using data uploaded from a CSV or Excel file, the file must meet the following criteria:
+If a Dataset for a Smart Folder is to be populated using data uploaded from a CSV or Excel file, that file must meet the following criteria:

-- Row 1 must contain unique column headers to identify the element ID and the Dimension Value ID to be included.
+- Row 1 must contain unique column headers to identify the element ID (Col A) and the Dimension Value ID (Col B) values to be included.

-- Row 2 and all subsequent rows MUST have a value in Col 1 that is element ID.
+- Row 2 and all subsequent rows MUST have a value in Col A that is element ID.

-Col B is used to limit the Dimension Values for a Dimensioned element to those that are explicitly included in the Dataset.
+Col B is used to specify the Dimension Values for a Dimensioned element to those that are explicitly included in the Dataset.

-- If the Element is undimensioned, no entry is required in Col B.
+- If the Element is undimensioned, no value is required in Col B.

-- If all Dimension Values for a Dimensioned element, the value [-1] must be entered in Col B to indicate that all Dimension Values are to be included.
+If all Dimension Values for a Dimensioned element are to be in the Smart Folder, the value [-1] must be entered in Col B to indicate that all Dimension Values are to be included.